-Client Alerts
+Client Alert

 The Second Circuit Vacates Citigroup Decision and Clarifies Standard of Review for SEC Consent Decrees

-By THE INVESTIGATIONS AND WHITE COLLAR DEFENSE GROUP
+BY THE INVESTIGATIONS AND WHITE COLLAR DEFENSE GROUP

 In 2011, in a widely-publicized decision, United States District Court Judge Jed Rakoff rejected a proposed consent judgment offered by the U.S. Securities and Exchange Commission (“SEC”) in connection with its financial crisis enforcement action against Citigroup Global Markets, Inc. (“Citigroup”).
 The consent decree allowed Citigroup to settle the action without admitting or denying liability.
 Judge Rakoff criticized the terms of the SEC’s proposed consent decree, noted that Citigroup was not required to admit liability, and held that the allegations underlying any decree must be supported by acknowledged or proven facts.
 Many have considered Judge Rakoff’s decision a catalyst for the SEC’s shift in settlement policy, which now requires certain defendants to admit liability.